Blog Post December 5, 2025 | 15 minute read

 How can I achieve real-time data synchronization between my ERP and PIM systems?

-You need event-driven architecture that triggers instant updates when data changes occur in any system.
+You need an event-driven architecture that triggers instant updates when data changes occur in any system.

 This means moving away from those scheduled batch processes toward API-based integrations that handle live pricing updates, inventory changes and product information modifications as they happen.